Cooperative Training of Descriptor and Generator Networks: Cooperative training

-In order to update $W_\G$ of the generator net, we treat the $\{\tY_i, i = 1, ..., \tn\}$ produced by the above D1 step as the training data for the generator.
-Since these $\{\tY_i\}$ are obtained by the Langevin revision dynamics initialized from the $\{\hY_i, i = 1, ..., \tn\}$ produced by the generator net with known latent factors $\{\hX_i, i = 1, ..., \tn\}$, we can update $W_\G$ by learning from $\{(\tY_i, \hX_i), i = 1, ..., \tn\}$, which is a supervised learning problem, or more specifically, a non-linear regression of $\tY_i$ on $\hX_i$.
-At $W_\G^{(t)}$, the latent factors $\hX_i$ generates and thus reconstructs the initial example $\hY_i$.
-After updating $W_\G$, we want $\hX_i$ to reconstruct the revised example $\tY_i$.
-That is, we revise $W_\G$ to absorb the revision from $\hY_i$ to $\tY_i$, so that the generator shifts its density from $\{\hY_i\}$ to $\{\tY_i\}$.
+In order to update $\alpha$ of the generator network, we treat the $\{\tY_i, i = 1, ..., \tn\}$ produced by the above D1 (Langevin revision) step as the training data for the generator.
+Since these $\{\tY_i\}$ are obtained by the Langevin revision dynamics initialized from the $\{\hY_i, i = 1, ..., \tn\}$ produced by the generator network with known latent factors $\{\hX_i, i = 1, ..., \tn\}$, we can update $\alpha$ by learning from $\{(\tY_i, \hX_i), i = 1, ..., \tn\}$, which is a supervised learning problem, or more specifically, a non-linear regression of $\tY_i$ on $\hX_i$.
+At $\alpha^{(t)}$, the latent factors $\hX_i$ generates and thus reconstructs the initial example $\hY_i$.
+After updating $\alpha$, we want $\hX_i$ to reconstruct the revised example $\tY_i$.
+That is, we revise $\alpha$ to absorb the revision from $\hY_i$ to $\tY_i$, so that the generator shifts its density from $\{\hY_i\}$ to $\{\tY_i\}$.
+This is MCMC teaching.
 The reconstruction error can tell us whether the generator has caught up with the descriptor by fully absorbing the revision.